pedrograd/AInfluencer/docs/CONTROL_PLANE.md

 ---

-## 🔒 SINGLE-FILE AUTOPILOT CONTRACT v3 (Zero-Wander, Evidence-First)
+## 🔒 SINGLE-FILE AUTOPILOT CONTRACT v4 (Simplified, Evidence-First)

 > **CRITICAL:** This section defines the autopilot contract.
 When the user types `GO` or `AUTO`, the agent MUST follow these rules strictly.